syzygy-ffm/selfieshirt/README.md

 The server will take care of device registration, twitter polling, image extraction and sending push notifications.
 You can find it at [selfieshirt-server](https://github.com/syzygy-ffm/selfieshirt-server).
 For those of you that have no access to a server we provide a demo server at [http://selfieshirt.cloudapp.net]()

 ### iOS application
 The iOS application that connects the server to the shirt is located at [selfieshirt-ios](https://github.com/syzygy-ffm/selfieshirt-ios).
-If you have no access to a mac or don't want to buy an apple developer account to compile your own, we provide you a precompiled version which is available at [https://syzygyffm.blob.core.windows.net/selfieshirt/index.html](https://syzygyffm.blob.core.windows.net/selfieshirt/index.html).
+If you have no access to a mac or don't want to buy an apple developer account to compile your own, we provide you a [precompiled version](https://syzygyffm.blob.core.windows.net/selfieshirt/index.html).
 Just open this url in your mobile browser and install it.

 ## Share it!
 Build your own Shirt.
 Create, imitate, improvise, play around.
 And don’t forget to share: #SelfieShirt
 If you have any questions see [syzygy.de/selfieshirt](http://syzygy.de/selfieshirt) for more details and contact information.